 As the name states these are water based colors well suited for use in an airbrush.
 Available in pre reduced form, airbrush ready or in tubes.
 Water colors can be reduced in most cases with distilled water and are very transparent type paint.

-All so sells under the name Tempera is also water based but with a white pigment added to make it more opaque.
+Also sells under the name Tempera is water based but with a white pigment added to make it more opaque.
 Because of the white pigment added, you might find it a little harder to use in an airbrush than water colors.
 Gouache, like water colors, can be reduced with distilled water.

 These come in both opaque and transparent colors.
 There are many manufactures but you will find it much easier to use these if you stick with a brand made for use in an airbrush.

 Usually can be thinned with water or if the manufacture makes a reducer that should be used.
 Acrylics can be cleaned up with water or a cleaning agent.
 Long lasting on just about any surface, be sure to read the manufactures tech sheet on surface prep, best uses before you use them.
 Do not allow these to dry in your airbrush, clean right after use.